Bit

 Put simply, I love a challenge and hate injustice

-How I chose to frame it - my biases
+How I chose to approach it

 Cigarettes are harmful, but there’s non-trivial benefits to the act of taking a “smoke break”